 When I am not with my four kids—known as the cadre—I am usually writing about the American War in Vietnam.
-My book on the American War in Phú Yên Province is under contract with Oklahoma University Press.
-An evolved iteration of my dissertation, my book addresses the relationship between conventional warfare and pacification.
-I argue that conventional warfare was pacification.
+Oklahoma University Press published my book on the American War in Phú Yên Province in the spring of 2021.
+An evolved iteration of my dissertation, my book addressed the relationship between conventional warfare and pacification.
+I argued that conventional warfare was pacification.
 Covered in the study are the numerous search and destroy operations devised by units under the control of I Field Force, Vietnam to improve Phú Yên’s security.
 The ramifications of the removal of American troops during Vietnamization are also examined.
 For more on my conventional warfare as pacification argument, read my article at The New York Times.
 I also suggest reading my articles at The Strategy Bridge.